kolibri/talk-ansible-tricks/slides.md

 ```

 *Info*:
-- `run_once`, obvisiosly run every playbook run ;)
+- `run_once`, obviously run every playbook run ;)
 - [`run_once` in the docs](http://docs.ansible.com/ansible/playbooks_delegation.html#run-once)

 ------
 # Tip about services and handlers

-- In tasks: Configure service, enable them, etc. But do not restart them!
+- In tasks: Configure service, enable them, etc., but do not restart them!
 - In Handlers: just only restart services.

 *Info*: